fourMs/MGT-python/musicalgestures/documentation/_motionvideo.md

 #### Returns

-- `MgObject` - A new MgObject pointing to the output video file.
-If `save_video=False`, it returns an MgObject pointing to the input video file.
+- `MgVideo` - A new MgVideo pointing to the output video file.
+If `save_video=False`, it returns an MgVideo pointing to the input video file.

 ## mg_motiondata